World Chess Championship 1972: Prize negotiations and opening ceremony controversy

+After Spassky received the letter of apology on July 6, the Russian head of the State Sports Committee, Sergei Pavlov, told Spassky that he had every right to refuse to play the match and insisted he should return to Moscow.
+Spassky "politely and diplomatically" declined to follow the recommendation and said he would see the match through "despite Fischer's outrageous" conduct.
+The match was again postponed until July 11, now initiated by Spassky as a "face-saving measure" to convince Pavlov that the honor of the Soviet Union had been preserved.
+Fischer agreed, cementing his condition to drop Spassky's demand for a forfeit.
+Some commentators contended that Fischer was "playing a game of psychological warfare with Spassky, and his demands, his protest, his disappearance—all were calculated to unnerve the supposedly unflappable Russian."

-Schedule and results
+Regulations and results

 The match was played as the best of 24 games, with wins counting 1 point and draws counting ½ point, and would end when one of the players scored 12½ points.
 If the match ended in a 12–12 tie, the defending champion (Spassky) would retain the title.
 The first time control was 40 moves in 2½ hours.
 Three games per week were scheduled.
 Each player was entitled to three postponements for medical reasons during the match.
 Games were scheduled to start on Sunday, Tuesday, and Thursday.
 If a game was adjourned, it was to be continued the next day.
 Saturday was a rest day.
-Over the course of the match "nearly one thousand" were played, with each player taking a turn.
-In grand total, somewhat less than two thousand plies were played.
+Over the course of the match, the contestants moved their pieces nearly two thousand times.

-Fischer insisted that a Staunton chess set from Jaques of London be used.
-The chessboard had to be remade at Fischer's request.
+Fischer insisted that a Staunton design chess set from Jaques of London be used.
+The chessboard had to be modified at Fischer's request.
 The match was covered throughout the world.
 Fischer became a worldwide celebrity, described as the Einstein of chess.
 His hotel received dozens of calls each day from women attracted to him, and Fischer enjoyed reading the numerous letters and telegrams that arrived, whether with compliments or criticisms.
-Excitement grew as the match was postponed and people questioned whether Fischer would appear.
-Previously, he had come to the airport and, surrounded by reporters, left.
-The combination of the intrigue surrounding whether Fischer will play or not and the "American versus Russian" narrative fitting to the Cold War setting sparked excitement throughout the world.
+The day of the first game, Fischer arrived shortly after five o'clock, the scheduled starting time, due to heavy traffic.